310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, that’s because everyone in ryuseitai are good kids~♪
+fufufu, that is because everyone in ryuseitai are good kids~♪

-…you’re always being such good kids, but still don’t get rewarded with anything… it’s such a pity.
+…you are always being such good kids, but still do not get rewarded with anything… it is such a pity.
 {% endbubble %}

 {% bubble Souma v3 %}